 Students who have active College Board online accounts will automatically get their SAT scores through My SAT Online Score Report, unless they request a paper score report.
-This change is part of the College Board's effort to save paper, reduce our carbon footprint, and eliminate wasteful shipping.
 Students who register by paper and who do not have an online account will still receive paper score reports unless they ask us not to mail them.

-Official score reports are provided about five weeks after the test is administered.
-They are sent to the student's high school, if the student entered the correct high school code when registering.
+Official score reports are provided about five weeks after the test is administered to the student and his or her high school.

-Any college, university, or scholarship program listed on the Registration Form or the Correction Form attached to the Admission Ticket or listed during online registration will also receive the score report.
+Any college, university, or scholarship program listed during registration will also receive the score report.
 Scores are delivered to the designated institutions by Internet, CD-ROM, and/or paper, as requested by the institution.